 - Set aside or refrigerate until ready to use.
 Dressing can be made several days ahead.

 - Preheat a grill for even, medium-high heat and oil grates.
 Add bok choy and cook until tips of leaves are beginning to char, about 2 minutes for small heads and 3 to 4 minutes for larger heads.

 - Flip and continue cooking until other side is beginning to char on top and base of the bok choy is beginning to soften.

 - Remove from grill, cut off base, and chop if desired.
-Drizzle with dressing.
-Cover with aluminum foil to keep warm until ready to serve.
+Drizzle with dressing and serve warm.